lucky-leucrota/lucky-leucrota.github.io/docs/algorithms/index.md

-# Encryption Algorithems
+# Encryption algorithms

 ## Introduction

-Here you will find details about the encryption algorithems, the keys and ways to decrypt them.
+Here you will find details about the encryption algorithms, the keys and ways to decrypt them.

 Some of the Encryption Algorithms used here are,

     - Caeser Cipher
     - Monoalphabetic Cipher

-You can always findout which encryption method is used, because the encrption method is always displayed next to the message like below,
+You can always findout which encryption method is used, because the encryption method is always displayed next to the message like below,

 ![Example-Message](../images/example-message-1.png)